ceski-1/3d-controller-overlay/README.md

 ## Download

-Windows and Linux binaries are provided on the [Releases](https://github.com/ceski-1/3d-controller-overlay/releases/latest) page.
+This software is in early development.
+Windows "artifacts" are available on the [Actions tab](https://github.com/ceski-1/3d-controller-overlay/actions).
+A GitHub account is required to download them.
 To build from source, see [Compiling](#compiling).

 ## Compiling